Chart Color Schemes

 Infrastructure

-Maddingley has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Maddingley has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified eight projects that could impact the area, with key ones being the Bacchus Marsh Racecourse and Recreation Reserve Masterplan Redevelopment (Stages 2 & 3), Bacchus Marsh Grammar - Maddingley Campus Expansion, Bacchus Marsh Central, and Underbank Estate.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects that could affect this region.
+Notable ones include the Bacchus Marsh Racecourse and Recreation Reserve Masterplan Redevelopment (Stages 2 & 3), Bacchus Marsh Grammar - Maddingley Campus Expansion, Bacchus Marsh Central, and Underbank Estate.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.